ebeshero/scienceFiction/docs/project4.md

   * Google Sheet
 * Date of Submission

-Upload your paper with your list of links for Digital Project 4 on the Assignments tab in [Courseweb](https://courseweb.pitt.edu) by the deadline, **Thursday November 7 by 11:59pm**.
+Upload your paper with your list of links for Digital Project 4 on the Assignments tab in [Courseweb](https://courseweb.pitt.edu) by the deadline, **Tuesday November 12 by 11:59pm**.